Lumi-supercomputer/LUMI-SoftwareStack/docs/directory_structure.md

     As for the modules directory, ``part`` is ``C``, ``G``, ``D``, ``L``or ``common``.

+  * ``sources``: Subdirectory where EasyBuild stores sources of isntalled packages.
+    The internal structure is fully determined by EasyBuild.

   * ``UserRepo``: The user EasyBuild repo.
 Contrary to the repository in the system directories, the name ``UserRepo`` is mandatory here.